battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 Right 'y'
 ```

 That's nice, but how do we get to the first `x`?
 As each parser returns a result itself, we can just store that in a variable using the left arrow `<-` and return a tuple containing all variables.
-You don't have to return a tuple, you can use your favourite data structure.
+You don't have to return a tuple, you can return whatever data type holds your values and matches your domain.

 ```
 twoChars = do